 Mesothelioma is a difficult cancer to manage, and many times is caught late because it's slow to appear.
 It causes fluid buildup in your lungs, heart, and abdomen, causing pain in your chest, back, and stomach, and many times seems like symptoms of the flu.
 It can also cause fatigue and weight loss for those suffering from it.

 But what causes mesothelioma?
-Why is it so slow to appear?
-Well, it's caused by exposure to asbestos.
 In order to understand mesothelioma and the effects it can have on your body, you have to understand what asbestos does to your body.

 How Asbestos Harms Your Body

 Asbestos is a generic term used to describe 6 different commercially used silicate minerals.
 These 6 minerals are broken down into 2 groups, the amphobile fibers, and the serpentine fibers.
 Both amphobiles and serpentines were used widely in many types of industries for years.
 All types of asbestos fibers are widely recognized as harmful substances when ingested that is capable of causing mesothelioma and other diseases.
 Asbestos products were commonly used in shipyards, aboard Navy ships, in manufacturing plants, refineries, construction sites, and automotive garages, among many other locations.